This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Gold Vermeil vs. Standard Gold Plating: What's the Real Difference?

-• Plating Thickness:
+• Thickness: Minimum 2.5 microns

 How Does Gold Vermeil Compare to Gold Filled?